As the Spanish American War approached, the

 The lack of lighters is significant for another reason.
 Had the vessels been torpedoed, there were no boats provided for use by the troops to save themselves.
 The loss in life would have been tremendous.

-In the final analysis, the transport costs totalled $7,804,016.67.
+In the final analysis, the transport costs totaled $7,804,016.67.
 A total of 92,836 men were transported from one point to another (this does not men 92,836 different men!).
 The number also includes the transport of Spanish prisoners.

 The following is a list of some of the transports, and the troops they were known to have carried.
 Note that the transport numbers are based on the designations listed in Secretary of War Alger's account.
 This is the only comprehensive list.
 However, various accounts and even photos provide conflicting accounts of transport numerical designations.
 It would appear that, at some point during the conflict the transports were re-numbered.
 Also, apparently beginning in the early part of 1899, the transports owned by the army were gradually renamed after American generals.
 Lastly, capacity listing vary greatly from different sources.
 This may be because some sources consider space for horses whereas others do not.

-If you have information on a specific tranport (either listed or not yet listed) or on the troops they carried, let us know!
+(either listed or not yet listed) or on the troops they carried, let

-the ALAMO
+ALAMO

 Click here for an account of the civilian